rvalavi/blockCV/README.md

 ### Features
 Compared to other available packages, **blockCV** provides more strategies and control over fold generation including:

-* The assignment of the spatial blocks to cross-validation folds can be done in two different ways.
+* The assignment of the spatial blocks to cross-validation folds can be done in three different ways.
 * The position of the spatial blocks can be modified.
 * The buffering function can account for presence-absence and presence-background data types.
 * The variables are standardized to avoid wide range variables to dominate the environmental blocks